 Tekken 6 seemingly repeated this on Kazuya's son Jin.
 However, his Face-Heel Turn turns out to be his Batman Gambit to awaken Azazel and destroy it with his cursed bloodline, subverting the trope ultimately.

-In the opening cinema of Blizzard's World of Warcraft Burning Crusade expansion, you see a rather beautiful Blood Elf woman playing with a creature made primarily of mana in a graceful, Disney-Princess kind of way... and after about 8 seconds of this she forcibly drains the things essence out, killing it.
-To be fair, mana wyrms are considered pests, but she does look rather sinister.
+In the opening cinema of The Burning Crusade expansion for World of Warcraft, you see a rather beautiful Blood Elf woman playing with a creature made primarily of mana in a graceful, Disney-Princess kind of way... and after about 8 seconds of this she forcibly drains the things essence out, killing it.
+This establishes the blood elves' sinister, mana-addicted nature hiding underneath their extravagant High People aesthetic.

 (Aside from his flashback appearance) Kefka from Final Fantasy VI is introduced in the story as a quirky and colorful Villainous Harlequin like character, humorously demanding that his shoes be emptied of sand in the middle of a desert and generally acting like a goofy manchild.
 He later reveals himself as a sociopath whose idea of fun generally revolves around mass genocide.